 - Meet one of the following criteria:

 - Have a combined undergraduate GPA plus GRE Analytic score totaling 7.0 or higher.
-The GRE test is not required for students having already earned a graduate degree from a regionally accredited institution in the United States or a foreign equivalent, provided they have an undergraduate GPA of 3.00.
+The GRE test is not required for students having already earned a graduate degree from an institutionally accredited institution in the United States or a foreign equivalent, provided they have an undergraduate GPA of 3.00.

 - Have an undergraduate GPA of 3.00 and have taken an introductory course in government (or demonstrate knowledge by taking an approved UAA college-level achievement examination)

-- Complete two PADM core courses with a grade of B or better and complete all PADM core course prerequisites (BA A273, ECON A201 and ECON A202 or ECON A602, and PS A101) or their equivalents.
+- Complete two PADM core courses with a grade of B or better and complete all PADM core course prerequisites (ECON A227, ECON A101 and ECON A102 or ECON A602, and PS A101) or their equivalents.

 Detailed admission standards are available on the department website.